1956 3¢ Pure Food and Drug Act

 Pure Food And Drug And Meat Inspection Acts

 On June 30, 1906, President Theodore Roosevelt signed the Pure Food and Drug Act and the Meat Inspection Act into law, to help improve the quality and labeling of America’s food and medicines.

 At the beginning of the 20th century, there was a great deal of public pressure to improve the standards governing America’s food and drug industries.
 Many states had food laws, but they were not well enforced.
 Also, regulations varied between states, and products that were legal in one state could make their way into other states where they were illegal.

-For nearly 20 years, the chief of the Bureau of Chemistry in the US Department of Agriculture, Harvey W. Wiley, had been gathering information to prove the need for a federal food and drug law.
+For nearly 20 years, the chief of the Bureau of Chemistry in the US Department of Agriculture, Harvey W. Wiley, had been gathering information to prove that a federal food and drug law was needed.
 His work gained support by consumer groups, journalists, the American Medical Association, and eventually President Theodore Roosevelt.

 After reading The Jungle, President Theodore Roosevelt ordered a full investigation of the meatpacking industry, including surprise inspections.
 Even though meat-packers learned of the visits, the inspectors were revolted by their discoveries.
 After receiving a “sickening report,” Roosevelt signed the Meat Inspection Act and the Pure Food and Drug Act, which regulated such industries, into law on June 30, 1906.

 The Pure Food and Drug Act and the Meat Inspection Act marked the beginning of federal regulation of food and drug preparation.
 These laws also required foods and drugs to be properly labeled, for meat to be inspected, and for meatpacking plants to maintain sanitary conditions.
 All drug labels had to list if any of 10 ingredients deemed addictive or dangerous, such as alcohol, morphine, opium, and cannabis, were present.
 This act prohibited the movement of impure food and drugs between states.